Obsidian Essay] Why Consciousness: Coming Out of the Cave

 For a long time, I didn't dare share the second one publicly.

-The fear was real: that I would be misunderstood, or worse, dismissed — a person in finance, with serious capital to deploy and serious institutions to answer to, writing about consciousness and sacred sites.
+The fear was real: that I would be misunderstood, or worse, dismissed — a person in finance, with serious capital to deploy and serious institutions to answer to, writing about consciousness, meaning of life, and sacred sites.
 I also didn't fully trust my own thinking yet.
 Whatever I was working through in my teens and twenties felt not fully formed, and thus not worth sharing with the world — it would only inevitably embarrass me.

-But something shifts as you approach four decades on this planet.
-You accumulate enough variations of the same experience — enough cultural identity dilemmas, enough full cycles of ups and downs in life, enough acute awareness of your own body and mind — to notice which things in you simply have not changed.
+But something shifts as you approach four decades on this planet (Just had my birthday last week).
+You accumulate enough variations of the same experience to start to see the patterns — enough cultural identity dilemmas, enough full cycles of ups and downs in life, enough acute awareness of your own body and mind — to notice which things in you simply have not changed.
 The questions that followed me at four are still following me at nearly forty.
-They are just more articulate now.
+They are just more articulate now, and I have the confidence to own it more with conviction.

-There is also something I have learned about myself that belongs in this section: I fall within the roughly twenty percent of the population identified as highly sensitive persons — acutely responsive to sensory stimuli: visual, auditory, tactile, smell.
+There is also something I have learned about myself that belongs in this section: I fall within the roughly twenty percent of the population called highly sensitive persons (it's slightly different from ADHD or Autism) — but we are the people who pick up stuff from others and from our surroundings easily and therefore need more downtime to recover from all that battery usage; because our brain and nervous system are acutely responsive to sensory stimuli: visual, auditory, tactile, and smell.
+Imagine running in six engines at full force like military surveilance alert mode 24/7.
+You see more, you feel more, you hear more, and you smell more than other people.
+How tiring!
 I am also an empath.
 This is not separate from my intellectual or professional life.
-It is the substrate of it.
-It shapes how I read a room, how I hold information, how I experience the world at a level that no dataset fully captures.
-It took me a long time to stop treating this as a liability to be managed and start treating it as what it actually is: a way of knowing.
+It shapes how I read a room, how I hold information, and how I experience the world.
+It took me a long time to stop treating this as a liability and a big secret to be managed and start treating it as what it actually is: a gift.
+A way of knowing and absorbing the information that others easily miss.

 But perhaps the most honest reason this section finally exists is this: I am writing for the next generations.

-My family's jokbo — Korean genealogical records — traces our lineage to the 9th century on my father's side, and to 57 BC on my mother's.
-The last Joseon dynasty maintained official recorders who documented the king's daily life in extraordinary detail for five hundred uninterrupted years.
+My family's jokbo — Korean genealogical records — traces our lineage to 57 BC.
+The last Joseon dynasty maintained official recorders called 'Sa Gwan' who documented the king's daily life in extraordinary detail for five hundred uninterrupted years.
 Because of these records, I can reach across centuries and access the texture of my ancestors' lives — their dilemmas, their decisions, the conditions they navigated.
 Human conditions, it turns out, are not so different across time.
 The questions recur.
 The terrain shifts; the interior weather does not.
+After all, I am their descendents and my DNA makeups are of theirs, inheriting all the quirks and gifts.
+Plus, free will.

 I am the beneficiary of people who wrote things down.
-Who trusted that their experience, faithfully recorded, would be useful to someone they would never meet.
+Who trusted that their experience, faithfully recorded, could be useful to someone they would never meet in the future.

 This series is my version of that.
 Notes from sixty countries and four decades of asking the same two questions.
-Spiritual reflections that have been living in private folders for years.
-Honest accounts of what I have understood — and what I am still working out — about what it means to be conscious, to be alive, to be here, to be human.
+Life-long research in a way.
+Honest accounts of what I have understood — and what I am still working out — about what it means to be conscious, to be alive, to be here, and to be human.

 There is one more thing that finally pushed me out of the cave: other people.

-For most of my life, I was deeply self-absorbed with questions re: purpose of life — and not in a healthy way.
-I was a self-righteous moral snob, looking down on everyone, including myself, with the harshest possible standard of perfection (the world of IDEA as Greek philosophers put it).
-I was observing the world from a sealed interior.
-I wasn't really curious about other people's inner lives because I was too busy trying to solve the puzzles of the Universe!
+For most of my life, I was desperately looking for a role model.
+In my 20s, I came across Matthieu Ricard - who is a French molecular geneticist turned Tibetan Buddhist monk.
+His autobiography had a profound impact on me - and I could see a lot of myself in him.
+So, I started to follow his journey and footsteps.
+I was deeply self-absorbed with big puzzles of life, but not in a healthy way.
+Looking back, I was such a self-righteous moral snob, looking down on everyone, including myself, with the harshest disdain for imperfection and lack of purity among humanity.
+My ideal world was the world of IDEA as Greek philosophers put it.
+I was observing the world from a sealed interior (the world of black and white dichotomy; no grey area).
+I wasn't really curious about other people's inner lives because I finally ran out of patience and had zero expectation on humanity, and I was too busy trying to solve the puzzles of the Universe!

 I should also admit: for the longest time, I seriously considered becoming a nun.
 Essentially, I have been living like a monk in a suit in finance.
-The mountaintop was genuinely appealing.
-It has only been recently that I finally let go of that dream and came to terms with it.
-And what I have arrived at instead is almost the opposite — a decision to be here, fully embedded in human conditions and human civilisation.
+After much debate for a couple of decades, what I have arrived at instead is almost the opposite — a decision to be here, fully embedded in human conditions and human civilisation.
 Not in the mountaintops.
 Here, in this messy, ugly, beautiful, uplifting, dirty, clean, and yet lovely and blissful human life.
 If I can maintain peace in this human condition, it would be a far superior exercise than achieving that peace in the Himalayas.

-That started to crack after the pandemic.
-Humanity went through its own collective reckoning — a moment of recognising what is simply not working anymore.
+So, that was a decision during the pandemic.
+I also noticed, humanity went through its own collective reckoning — a moment of recognising what is simply not working anymore.
 And then, almost simultaneously, AI arrived into the collective consciousness as something plausible and real in a way it hadn't been before.
 Something shifted.
 I started, for the first time, to hear other people coming out of their own spiritual closets — sharing their experiences, their journeys, their private questions.
-Mentors of mine.
-People in finance, in academia, in government and policy, at the UN.
 People whose professional identities, like mine, had kept this part of their interior life firmly out of view.

 And what I am learning — slowly, and with some surprise — is that these questions are not reserved for monks in the Himalayas.
 They are universal.
 The urgency of why are we here does not belong to any particular tradition or vocation or level of withdrawal from the world.
 It belongs to all of us.
 It has just taken a particular moment in history for more of us to say so out loud.